Multiple crossover in the decay of metastable volume fraction of a Blume-Capel ferromagnetic needle: Results:

 \section{\bf{Results:}}

-Our primary focus is to investigate the metastable behaviour of a Blume-Capel ferromagnetic needle of size $L_x = 4$, $L_y = 4$ and $L_z = 200$, where the cross-sectional area in the $x-y$ plane is very small compared to its $z$-axis length $L_z$.
+Our primary focus is to investigate the metastable behaviour of a Blume-Capel ferromagnetic needle of size $L_x = 4$, $L_y = 4$ and $L_z = 200$, where the cross-sectional area ($L_x \times L_y$) of the needle is very small compared to its length ($L_z$).
 In order to explore metastability in this system, we have to secure a rough estimate of the finite-size pseudo-critical point $T_c^p (D)$ associated with the second-order (ferro–para) phase transition in the needle-shaped Blume-Capel ferromagnet.
 A well-defined phase boundary is crucial to determine whether the system is in the ordered or disordered phase.